FIFA Seattle 2025 and 2026

 Seattle installed four new solar‑powered “Throne Labs” public restroom units in Pioneer Square and near Lumen Field.
 These units were deployed as part of a one‑year pilot program aligned with World Cup readiness efforts.

-In addition to these permanent units, the city planned to deploy over 100 portable toilets during match days to support pedestrian traffic and fan‑zone activity.
+In addition to these permanent units, the city deployed over 100 portable toilets during match days to support pedestrian traffic and fan‑zone activity.

 Cost and Access